devJSQ/binary-search-tree-project/README.md

 }
 ```

-- `BinarySearchTree` class is already implemented and added to the BinarySearchTree java file as the below:
+- The `BinarySearchTree` class is already implemented and added to the BinarySearchTree java file as below:
 ```java
 import java.util.Stack;